-As I scrolled my Facebook newsfeed this morning, two posts were about this season of the year.
-One was from a New England friend.
+As I scrolled my Facebook newsfeed this morning, I saw two posts of this year’s season from a New England friend.
 She had shared a picture of a parkway lined with vividly colored trees.
-Another post, from a Mississippi friend, offered a view of some trees in the background with a bit of fall color on them.
+Another post from a Mississippi friend and a view of some trees in the background with a bit of fall color on them.
 But at the forefront of the picture were rose and azalea bushes blooming.
 She marveled at the Mississippi Fall as she called it.

 Yesterday, I went to visit my mother at the assisted living.
 As I pulled into the parking lot, I was pleasantly surprised by the color of the trees and the surrounding neighborhood trees.
 The colorful scenery inspired my mother.
 We went on a stroll outside when I greeted her.
 Soon, we ventured out onto the property to admire the beauty of creation.